dclement1/Remote_Sensing_Workshop_2/README.md

 <hr>
 # Project Area Extent

-- This is a map of the location of the project
+- This is a map of the location of the project made with ESRI's ArcGIS.
 ![This is map of the location of the project.](insetmap.png)

 - Below we have an embeded Google map, with which you can view the loacation of the project.